-Answer: Yes, it usually takes half an hour, but you get a free cup of coffee while you wait.
-It’s only 20 euro with the purchase of a new set of strings (strings not included…) and 35 euro without that purchase.
+Answer: Yes, it usually takes half an hour to an hour, but you get a free cup of coffee while you wait.
+This quick service is available by appointment only.
+It’s only 30 euro with the purchase of a new set of strings (strings not included…) and 45 euro without that purchase.

 - Do you do amp repairs and service?

 Answer: Yes we do.
 Our tech stops by every week to pick up all repairs and usually returns the fixed amps the next week.
 These repairs are very moderately priced and are warranted for two months against the same complaint/defect.

 - Do you do larger repairs such as refinishing/refretting/defretting/fixing broken necks or trussrods and so on?

 Answer: Sure we do these too.
 For these repairs we have found an oustanding luthier whose prices are very moderate again (a refret for 250 euro).
 These repairs normally need a little more time, eight to ten weeks is considered normal.